Sentience-Framework/sentience-v3/docs/README.md

  By UniForceMusic
 ```

-Individual documentation of modules can be found in the `documents` folder.
+Individual documentation of modules can be found in the `docs` folder.

 Examples and starting points can be found in the `examples` folder.